-Bike Shoes in the Pedals
+Bike Shoes in the Pedals3 of 11

 Coasting down the course at 15 mph while you put your feet in your shoes will move you far ahead of your buddy sitting on his butt in T1 doing the same task.
 Set your bike up in the transition area with your shoes attached to the pedals and rubber bands looped between the heels and frame, holding the shoes horizontal.
 On leaving T1, pedal with your feet on top of your shoes.

-Run With Your Bike
+Run With Your Bike4 of 11

 The distance from rack to mount line can be considerable at large triathlons.
 By running safely and quickly with your bike, it is easy to fly over this distance.
 Run upright with good form on the left side of your bike, holding your seat with your right hand.
 Your left arm swings by your side.
 Hold the bike upright to go straight and lean it to the side to turn.
 Practice in an empty parking lot.